It is important to understand the signs and symptoms of each to ensure immediate treatment.

-Coronary arteries that supply the heart muscle with blood flow can become narrow due to the buildup of substances including fat and cholesterol.
-These substances are referred to as plaque.
+Coronary arteries supply the heart muscle with blood flow.
+They can become narrow if substances such as fat and cholesterol build up.
+The name of these substances is plaque.

-Plaque buildup typically occurs over several years.
-If a plaque in a heart artery breaks, a blood clot forms around it.
-This blood clot formation can obstruct the normal blood flow to the heart muscle.
+Plaque usually builds up over several years.
+If pieces of plaque break off in a heart artery, a blood clot can form around it.
+This can stop the normal blood flow from reaching the heart muscle.

-As a result, part of the heart muscle does not get enough oxygen.
-This part begins to die if the blockage is not treated quickly.
 Scar tissue begins to replace healthy heart tissue.
-Damage or death to the heart muscle due to a lack of oxygen and nutrients results in a heart attack.
+When there is damage or death to the heart muscle due to a lack of oxygen and nutrients, a heart attack can result.

-According to the American Heart Association, someone in the United States has a heart attack every 43 seconds.
+According to the American Heart Association (AHA), someone in the United States has a heart attack every 40 seconds.

 What is a stroke?

-A stroke occurs when the supply of blood to the brain is interrupted, reduced, or blocked.
-This deprives the brain tissue of oxygen and other essential nutrients.
+A stroke occurs when low blood supply to the brain stops the brain tissue from receiving oxygen and other essential nutrients.

-A blood vessel that carries oxygen and nutrients to the brain either bursts or is blocked by a clot.
+It can happen when a blood vessel that carries oxygen and nutrients to the brain:

-Any brain cells that are deprived of oxygen begin to die.
-This sudden death can happen within minutes.
-Transient ischemic attack (TIA) is commonly referred to as a "mini-stroke" and is caused by a temporary clot.
+Any brain cells that do not receive oxygen begin to die.
+This can happen within minutes.

 The most common symptoms of a heart attack include:

-Symptoms can vary from person to person.
-Some people have no symptoms or very mild symptoms and experience what is called a "silent heart attack."
+Symptoms can vary between individuals.
+Some people have no symptoms or very mild symptoms and experience a "silent heart attack."